brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 </form-wrapper>

 ```

-Since we use typed forms we will create 2 classes: The `UserForm` and the `AddressForm`.
+Typed forms need types.
+We can create types but we will use classes instead because later on we will leverage decorators to add validation on them.
-We use the basic `FormBuilder` api to compose our form:
+We will create the 2 classes `UserForm` and `AddressForm`, and we use the `FormBuilder` api to compose our form:

 *Note: Making these properties **readonly** enforces us to work in an immutable way*